...

 And you can reach such a view by cable car.

-We have been hunting golden larches for several years in the Dolomites.
-They are only golden for a very short time before they fall off.
-And every year, unfortunately, it’s a little different.
-They may start to turn gold as early as the end of September.
-The best time to visit the Dolomites is therefore early October.
-If you want to see them in their full glory, head to Lago Federa.
+We’ve been chasing the sight of golden larches in the Dolomites for several years.
+The larches turn golden for only a brief period before their needles fall off, and the timing can vary each year.
+They may start to turn gold as early as the end of September, but the best time to visit the Dolomites for this spectacular display is early October.
+To see the larches in their full glory, head to Lago Federa.

 Related Posts